 Finally, best practice specifies that should any tonal component be present, a penalty shall be added to the predicted noise levels.
-The level of this penalty is described in ETSU-R-976, and is related to the level by which any tonal components exceed audibility.
-For the purposes of this assessment a tonal penalty has not been included within the predicted noise levels.
+The level of this penalty is described in ETSU-R-977, and is related to the level by which any tonal components exceed audibility.
+For the purposes of this assessment a tonal penalty has not been included within the predicted noise levels, in accordance with IOA GPG Section 4.2.7.
 A warranty will be provided by the manufacturers of the selected turbine to ensure that the noise output will not require a tonal noise correction under best practice guidance.

-11.4.5.3 Consideration of Wind Direction and Noise Propagation
+11.3.7.3 Consideration of Wind Direction and Noise Propagation

 When considering noise impacts of wind turbines, the effects of propagation in different wind directions should be considered.
-The day to day operations of the optimised development will not result in a worst-case condition of all noise locations being downwind of all turbines at the same time i.e. omni-directional predictions.
+The day to day operations of the optimised development will not result in a worst-case condition of all noise locations being downwind of all turbines at the same time i.e. omnidirectional predictions.
 Therefore, to address this issue, a review of expected noise levels downwind of the turbines has been prepared for various wind directions in accordance with the IoA GPG Guidance.